Voting Process and Voter Turnout by 15:00

-At the moment of the statement ISFED has filed 35 complaints at the Precinct Electoral Commissions (PECs) and 27 complaints filed at the District Electoral Commissions (DECs).
+At the moment of the statement, ISFED has filed 42 complaints at the Precinct Electoral Commissions (PECs) and 47 complaints at the District Electoral Commissions (DECs).
+In 33 cases, the incident was not of sufficient magnitude to file a formal complaint, but ISFED observers did make entries in the record books of the PECs.

 Voter Turnout by 12:00 (PVT Results)